absmach/magistrala-docs/docs/storage.md

 - 8086 by InfluxDB
 - 9006 by InfluxDB writer service

-To access Influx-UI, navigate to `http://localhost:8086` and login with: `mainflux`, password: `mainflux`
+To access Influx-UI, navigate to `http://localhost:8086` and login with: `magistrala`, password: `magistrala`

 ### Cassandra and Cassandra Writer